pcmv-dev/WeatherOverlay/README.md

 # WeatherOverlay
-A powershell script to download weather information from PirateWeather into a text file to use in BlueIris macro for weather overlay
+A powershell script to download weather information from PirateWeather and output into a text file to use in BlueIris macro for weather overlay

 ## Setup
 1. Create your own API key by signing up at [PirateWeather](https://pirateweather.net/)